-- record of responsible service to scholarly publishing and evidence of organizational skill and intellectual leadership.
+- record of responsible service to scholarly publishing and evidence of organizational skill and intellectual leadership; and

-The time demands associated with these responsibilities vary from week to week, but, in general, require one to two full days per week.
+The time needed to meet these responsibilities vary from week to week, but, in general, require one to two full days per week.

 ASA encourages applications for both sole editorships and co-editorships.
-In order to minimize conflicts of interest if you are chosen as editor, if you do choose to apply, we ask that you do not submit any of your own work to the publication for which you apply after December 31 until the decision has been announced.
+In order to minimize conflicts of interest, we request that you do not submit your own work to the journal or series for which you are applying after December 31 until the decision has been announced.

 Deadline for receipt of applications: December 1

-Selection Process: Applications are received by the Committee on Publications and are reviewed at their meetings (typically held twice a year, at the ASA annual meeting and a mid-winter meeting).
-It is possible that prospective editors may be contacted to clarify issues raised in the deliberations.
-The Publications Committee forwards a list of appointable candidates (which may be ranked or unranked) is then sent forward to the ASA Council.
+Selection Process: The Committee on Publications reviews all applications at their meetings (typically held twice a year, at the ASA annual meeting and at a mid-winter meeting).
+Prospective editors may be contacted to clarify issues raised in the deliberations.
+The Publications Committee forwards a list of appointable candidates (which may be ranked or unranked) to the ASA Council.
 The Council appoints the editor.
-The editor is contacted by the ASA Secretary.

 Preparing the Application Packet

-Given that the Committee on Publications receives a number of qualified applications, appointment to the editorship of an ASA journal/series is highly selective.
+Given that the Committee on Publications receives a number of qualified applications, appointment to the editorship of an ASA journal/series is selective.
 The guidelines below offer suggestions to streamline the application process for applicants and the Committee.

 The application packet should be no more than five pages (approximately 2,500-3,000 words) and should include:

-Vision Statement: Set forth your goals and plans for the content of the journal/series.
+Vision Statement: Set forth your goals and plans for the content of the journal or series.
 This may include an assessment of the current strengths, weaknesses, or gaps that you plan to address and how you will implement your plan.